 In December 2007, the FASB issued SFAS No. 141(R), "Business Combinations - a replacement of FASB Statement No. 141", which applies to all transactions or events in which an entity obtains control of one or more businesses.
-SFAS 141(R) (i) establishes the acquisitiondate fair value as the measurement objective for all assets acquired and liabilities assumed, (ii) requires expensing of most transaction costs, and (iii) requires the acquiror to disclose to investors and other users all of the information needed to evaluate and understand the nature and financial effect of the business combination.
+SFAS 141(R) (i) establishes the acquisition-date fair value as the measurement objective for all assets acquired and liabilities assumed, (ii) requires expensing of most transaction costs, and (iii) requires the acquiror to disclose to investors and other users all of the information needed to evaluate and understand the nature and financial effect of the business combination.
 SFAS 141(R) became effective for fiscal years beginning after December 15, 2008 and early adoption was not permitted.
-The principal impact of the adoption of SFAS No. 141(R) on the Company's financial statements is that the Company has expensed most transaction costs relating to its acquisition activities (\$259,000 for the three months ended March 31, 2009, net of non controlling interests' share).
+The principal impact of the adoption of SFAS No. 141(R) on the Company's financial statements is that the Company has expensed most transaction costs relating to its acquisition activities (\$0 and \$1,273,000 for the three and six months ended June 30, 2009, respectively, of which the noncontrolling interests' share was \$0 and \$764,000, respectively).

 In December 2007, the FASB issued SFAS No. 160, "Noncontrolling Interests in Consolidated Financial Statements - an amendment of ARB No. 51".
 SFAS 160 clarifies that a noncontrolling interest in a subsidiary (minority interests or certain limited partners' interest, in the case of the Company), subject to the provisions of EITF D-98, "Classification and Measurement of Redeemable Securities", is an ownership interest in a consolidated entity which should be reported as equity in the parent company's consolidated financial statements.
 SFAS 160 requires a reconciliation of the beginning and ending balances of equity attributable to noncontrolling interests and disclosure, on the face of the consolidated income statement, of those amounts of consolidated net income attributable to the noncontrolling interests, eliminating the past practice of reporting these amounts as an adjustment in arriving at consolidated net income.
-SFAS 160 requires a parent company to recognize a gain or loss in net income when a subsidiary is deconsolidated and requires the parent company to attribute to noncontrolling interests their share of losses, if appropriate, even if such attribution results in a deficit balance applicable to the noncontrolling interests within the parent company's equity accounts.
+SFAS 160 requires a parent company to recognize a gain or loss in net income when a subsidiary is deconsolidated and requires the parent company to attribute to noncontrolling interests within the parent company's equity accounts.
 SFAS 160 became effective for fiscal years beginning after December 15, 2008, requires retroactive application of the presentation and disclosure requirements for all periods presented, and early adoption was not permitted.
-The Company has reclassified, for all periods presented, the balances related to minority interests in consolidated joint ventures and limited partners' interest in the Operating Partnership into the consolidated equity accounts, as appropriate (certain non-controlling interests of the Company will continue to be classified in the mezzanine section of the balances sheet as these redeemable OP Units ("Mezz OP Units") do not meet the requirements for equity classification under EITF D-98).
-The Company will adjust the ca
+The Company has reclassified, for all periods presented, the balances related to minority interests in consolidated joint ventures and limited partners' interest in the Operating Partnership into the consolidated equity accounts, as appropriate (certain non-controlling interests of the Company will continue to be classified in the mezzanine section of the balance sheet as these redeemable OP